christc4/web/sites/mal.avsbq.org/think/index.md

 I wouldn't touch you with a bargepole

 Ducks are not just food!
 They are faster level flyers than falcons!
 A frozen chicken will approach 200mph if you drop it from a plane.

+Wow, if I had a nickel for every time I was doomed by a puppet, I'd have two nickels - which isn't a lot, but it's weird that it happened twice.